TruStone, Firefly merging to create second-largest credit union in Minnesota

 The combined credit union, which would operate under the TruStone name, would have about 190,000 members, ranking it second in Minnesota behind Wings Financial Credit Union with 280,000 members.

-The combined credit union would have more than $3 billion in assets.
+The combined credit union would have more than $3 billion in assets and 23 branch locations in Minnesota and Wisconsin.

+TruStone, which was founded in 1939 by eight Minneapolis teachers, was initially known as the Minneapolis Federation of Teachers Credit Union.
+Firefly was founded in 1925 and was formerly known as the US Federal Credit Union, initially serving postal and federal employees.

 The credit unions' members still must approve the deal.
 If all goes as planned, the merger would be finalized in January 2021.
 Both sides have begun preliminary work on integration, and both systems are expected to be fully integrated in 2022.

-“This merger is a true strategic partnership, one highlighted by the fact that we’re working collaboratively to determine best practices for the combined organization,” said TruStone Financial CEO Tim Bosiacki in the release.
+"This merger is a true strategic partnership, one highlighted by the fact that we're working collaboratively to determine best practices for the combined organization," TruStone CEO Tim Bosiacki said in the release.

+According to local trade association Minnesota Credit Union Network, more than 1.8 million Minnesotans are members of 101 credit unions in Minnesota.